AvatarMAV: Fast 3D Head Avatar Reconstruction Using Motion-Aware Neural Voxels: Related Works

-\textbf{Monocular 3D Head Avatar Reconstruction.} It has always been a challenging task to reconstruct 3D full head avatar from monocular video.
-On the one hand, it's difficult to accurately capture the complex expression-related dynamic motion with current tracking methods.
-On the other hand, the detailed geometry of hair and wrinkles cannot be fully recovered.
-Early methods~\cite{cao2016real, ichim2015dynamic, hu2017avatar, cao2015real, nagano2018pagan} use blendshape-based templates to fit portraits in input videos to model human heads.
-For parts such as eyeball and mouth interior that are difficult to model by the templates, these methods require additional post-processing or leverage neural networks to learn geometry or textures~\cite{grassal2022neural, Khakhulin2022realistic}.
-Inspired by the 3D scene reconstruction method IDR~\cite{yariv2020multiview} based on implicit representation~\cite{park2019deepsdf}, IMAvatar~\cite{zheng2022imavatar} proposes to optimize an implicit signed distance field and a color field to represent the head model based on the FLAME model, and then render images via ray tracing.
-As NeRF~\cite{mildenhall2020nerf} representation shows strong ability to synthesis high-fidelity photo-realistic images, NeRFace~\cite{gafni2021dynamic} proposes to use a MLP-based dynamic NeRF, which is conditioned by 3DMM expression coefficients to model a head avatar.
-Furthermore, NeRFBlendShape~\cite{gao2022reconstructing} use a voxel grid with multi-resolution hash embedding to replace the MLP, and model dynamic NeRF by linear combination of multiple NeRF basis one-to-one corresponding to semantic blendshape coefficients.
-In the field of the audio-driven avatar, latest methods~\cite{guo2021ad, liu2022semantic} also leverage dynamic NeRF as the representation of head avatars.
-NeRF representation is used in our method as well, but compared with the previous methods, we make great progress in accelerating training speed by both using explicit representation and the decomposition of dynamic motion and static appearance. \textbf{Training Acceleration for NeRF.} As vanilla NeRF\cite{mildenhall2020nerf} usually takes hours or even days to complete the training of a static scene, a lot of works focus on speeding up NeRF training process.
+\textbf{Training Acceleration for NeRF.} As vanilla NeRF\cite{mildenhall2020nerf} usually takes hours or even days to complete the training of a static scene, a lot of works focus on speeding up NeRF training process.
 DVGO~\cite{sun2022direct} proposes to accelerate NeRF training by directly replacing most MLPs with voxel grids, which significantly reduces the time required for training convergence.
 Plenoxels~\cite{yu_and_fridovichkeil2021plenoxels} goes a step further and proposes to only use a sparse grid with density and spherical harmonic coefficients at each voxel without any neural network.
 TensoRF~\cite{chen2022tensorf} proposes to decompose the voxel grid into sum of vector-matrix outer products.
 It reduces the size of the model while ensuring training efficiency and rendering quality.
 Instant-NGP~\cite{mueller2022instant} introduces multi-resolution hash embedding for the voxel grid structure.
 Combined with customized CUDA implementation, they enable extremely fast NeRF training.
 These methods mainly focus on static scenes reconstruction.
 For dynamic scenes, TiNeuVox~\cite{fang2022fast} proposes to replace the MLPs for canonical scene in D-NeRF~\cite{pumarola2020d} with an explicit voxel grid.
 Different from~\cite{fang2022fast} which still represent the time-dependent deformation field with a MLP, our method propose to utilize the explicit data structure for both the static content and the expression-dependent deformation field.